-In fact, pursuant to article 2055(2) ICC, the person who has compensated the damaged party has recourse against each of the others in proportion to the degree of fault of each and to the consequences arising therefrom.
+Pursuant to article 2055(2) of the CC, a person who has compensated the damaged party has recourse against each of the others in proportion to the degree of fault of each defendants and to the consequences arising therefrom.

-This principle also applies to damages awarded for competition law infringements, as the Decree expressly allows for the application of article 2055(2) ICC, with the sole exception of non-settling co-infringers (see question 33).
+This principle also applies to damages awarded for competition law infringements as the Decree expressly allows for the application of article 2055(2) of the CC, with the sole exception of non-settling co-infringers.

-One or more defendants may bring a lawsuit against the jointly liable debtors (either by suing them in the same proceedings commenced by the damaged party or by suing them after paying a share of the damages which exceeds his or her portion of liability) under the right of recourse, in order to assess the appropriate allocation of liability and, if that is the case, to be indemnified.
+One or more defendants may bring a lawsuit against the jointly liable debtors (either by suing them in the same proceedings commenced by the damaged party or by suing them after paying a share of the damages that exceeds his or her portion of liability) under the right of recourse to assess the appropriate allocation of liability and, if that is the case, to be indemnified.